CruxndDev/Cruxnd-Store/README.md

 # Cruxnd Store API 🌐

-VividBlog is a versatile Ecommerce API implemented using **REST** principles and the Flask-RESTful package.
+Cruxnd Store API is a versatile Ecommerce API implemented using **REST** principles and the Flask-RESTful package.
 It provides a robust foundation for building dynamic and interactive Ecommerce platforms.

 ## Features